gomathishankar28/ms2_desi_wagon/testing.md

     >   This is acheived by the Schedule section of the Home page which has a table displaying the day, time and place .
 It also highlights row of  the current day by a blinking truck icon.

 4.  ***As a customer to the website, I want to know the location or address details where the wagon would be stationed so that it will be easy to locate it.***
-    >   This is acheieved by an information card which displays the address detals with landmark where the Wagon would be stationed for each city marker
+    >   This is acheieved by an information card in location section which displays the address details and landmark where the Wagon would be stationed for each city marker

 5.  ***As a customer, I would like to visually locate the delivery address on a map so that it will assist in getting there faster.***
     >   This is acheieved by Google Maps API wherein markers are placed in 5 different city, clicking on which gives the address details.